Are you planning to visit Williamsburg? This guide details the best things to do in Williamsburg, VA for first-time travelers. Read on!

 Address: 5715 Richmond Rd, Williamsburg, VA 23188

-Williamsburg Antique Mall
+19. Visit the Williamsburg Antique Mall

 The last one on this list is absolute heaven for antique or collectible lovers.
-Williamsburg Antique Hall is a huge complex where over 300 dealers sell vintage items, ranging from dolls and pottery to Civil War memorabilia and jewelry.
+Williamsburg Antique Hall is a vast complex where over 300 dealers sell vintage items, ranging from dolls and pottery to Civil War memorabilia and jewelry.

 Visit the consignment area in case you are thinking about adding an eclectic piece from your antique finds to the mall’s massive collection.